The 2026 State of EV Charging Network Operators Report is now available for immediate download.

 OCPI chart

-This protocol is managed and maintained by the EVRoaming Foundation, which keeps OCPI brand agnostic and free to use.
-The foundation’s ultimate goal is to allow any EV driver to charge at any charging station, therefore accelerating the market for EV drivers and improving mobility services.
+The protocol is managed and maintained by the EVRoaming Foundation, which keeps OCPI brand agnostic and free to use.
+The foundation’s ultimate goal is to enable any EV driver to charge at any charging station, thereby accelerating the EV market for drivers and improving mobility services.
 OCPI is used globally by companies and eRoaming hubs.
 Having a communication infrastructure that unifies the EV and energy sectors also enables the development of integrated and profitable business models that offer flexibility and ensure reliable EV charging.

-The protocol is a proven way to optimize the cost and minimize the risk of networked infrastructure investments.
-It provides flexibility for infrastructure operators to be EVSE-agnostic and allows easy access for EV drivers.
+Both protocols optimize costs and minimize the risk of networked infrastructure investments.
+They provide flexibility for infrastructure operators to be EVSE-agnostic and allow easy access for EV drivers.

 What are the benefits of OCPI for EV charging?